When you apply for a building consent you need to supply detailed information, documentation and a fee based on the value of the project.

 Building consent fees are set by the Kāpiti Coast District Council under the Building Act.
 They are reviewed annually.

-BRANZ and Department of Building and Housing levies apply to all work valued at $20,000 or more.
-The BRANZ levy is currently $1.00 per $1,000.
-The Department of Building and Housing levy is $2.01 per $1,000.
-Where the consent is staged, the payable levy is assessed on the total project value.
+BRANZ levies apply to all work valued at $20,000 or more and are set at $1.00 per $1,000 or part.
+MBIE levies apply to all work valued at $20,444 or more and are set at $2.01 per $1,000 or part.
+Where the consent is staged the payable levy is assessed on the total project value.

 Occasionally, as we work on your application and seek further information, we may find additional areas to investigate (for example, the need for a compliance schedule or an assessment by an environmental health officer).